khinsen/MMTK/Doc/mmtk.rst

 -----------------------------------------------

 MMTK contains special support for working with proteins, peptide chains, and nucleotide chains.
-As described in the chapter on the :ref:`database`, proteins can be described by a special database definition file.
-However, it is often simpler to create protein objects directly in an application program.
-The classes are :class:`MMTK.Proteins.PeptideChain`,:ref:`Class:MMTK.Proteins.Protein`, and :class:`MMTK.NucleicAcids.NucleotideChain`.
+As described in the chapter :ref:`database`, proteins can be described by a special database definition file.
+However, it is often simpler to create macromolecular objects directly in an application program.
+The classes are :class:`MMTK.Proteins.PeptideChain`, :ref:`Class:MMTK.Proteins.Protein`, and :class:`MMTK.NucleicAcids.NucleotideChain`.

 Proteins can be created from definition files in the database,